practicaldsc/study/problems/old-from-80/sp24-midterm/sp24-mid-data-info.md

 The `h` table records addresses within San Diego.
 Only 50 addresses are recorded.
-The index of the dataframe contains the numbers 1-50 as unique integers.
+The index of the DataFrame contains the numbers 1-50 as unique integers.

 - `"number" (int)`: Street address number
 - `"street" (str)`: Street name

 <center><img src="../../assets/images/sp24-midterm/h.png" width=400></center>

 The `o` table records information on power outages within San Diego in April 2024.
 Only 100 outages are recorded.
-The index of the dataframe contains the numbers 1-100 as unique integers.
+The index of the DataFrame contains the numbers 1-100 as unique integers.

 - `"time" (pd.Timestamp)`: When the outage began
 - `"duration" (int)`: How long the outage lasted in minutes